reidbraswell1/notes/README.md

 * enables communucation between applications on the web.
 * provides a standard protocol/format for communication.
 * service available over the web.

+### <a id="why">Why Use WebServices -
-- platform independent communication.
+* platform independent communication.
-- allows two different applications to talk to each other and exchange information.
+* allows two different applications to talk to each other and exchange information.

 [Back](../../tree/master)